 On the way back you can also stop at the Hotnitsa waterfall whose watercourse can be explored on a marked route through the forest.
 And if you still have time, near the border with Romania, 2 churches dug in stone, Unesco heritage sites, invite you to stop and explore them: Basarabovo and Ivanovo.

-Lovech and Devetashka cave
+Lovech and Devetashka cave in Bulgaria

 Another trip to Bulgaria from Bucharest that can be made in one day is to Lovech, an old town in Bulgaria guarded by the fortress on the hill and known especially for the covered bridge reminiscent of the one in Florence, Italy.